YMCA Ground: History

 The YMCA Karachi chapter was established in 1905–1906.
 It was given the rights for holding sport activities in 1913.
 For decades after Pakistan’s independence, the YMCA Ground functioned as a centre for youth and community sports.
 Historically, the YMCA Ground featured a 300-metre athletics track, Hockey fields, tennis and basketball courts, Badminton, table tennis, and martial-arts facilities, and a canteen and meeting area that served as a gathering place for Karachi’s sports community.

 It produced several national-level athletes and became a regular venue for inter-school and inter-university tournaments.
 The facility also produced several Pakistan international hockey players, including goalkeepers Shahid Ali Khan, Mansoor Ahmed, and Ahmed Alam.
 The ground also held several football tournaments throughout the early 20th Century.
 The ground was used as the venue for the first National Football Championship which took place between 28 May and 5 June 1948, with Sindh Red beating Sindh Blue in the final.
+On 23 April 1952, it hosted the first ever home match of the Pakistan national football team against visiting Iran.